pns-isa-devops/projet-isa-devops-20-team-H-20/j2e/README.md

 ### Jenkins installation

 To install Jenkins you need docker.
-Run the following commands :
+Then run the following command

 - `docker pull jenkins/jenkins`

-- `docker run -v jenkins:/var/jenkins_home/ --name my-tomee-jenkins -p 8083:8080 -p 50000:50000 jenkins/jenkins`
+Then go to the docker/jenkins folder an launch the build.sh then the run.sh

 - Then go to localhost:8083 (or ip if under docker toolbox).
 - Enter the password given in the comand prompt.
 - Install default plugins
+- Admin password : d805a2fe32264051a13d0d7150e4343a
 - Crate user, example :
   - Damien
   - password